AnaWaldila/dcad/README.md

  <b>Figure 5:</b> DCAD - Dosage Window Part 2
 </p>

-All other materias are the same process, but in some cases the user needs to input same data.
-For instance, in "Adição Mineral 1" (mineral adition 1), it is necessaire to input content to be used (%), "Teor a Utilizar", because this information is not fixed.
-Figure 6 shows this:
+All other materias are the same process.
+However, in some cases the user needs to input the data, for instance, in "Adição Mineral 1" (mineral adition 1), it is necessary to input the percentage to be used (%), "Teor a Utilizar", because this information is not fixed.
+Figure 6 shows this.

 <div>
 <img src="Figures/DCAD_Dosage3.png" width="80%">